Chapter 3 Extra Practice

 There are a total of 11 balls in the urn.
 Draw two balls, one at a time, with replacement.
 There are 11(11) = 121 outcomes, the size of the sample space.

-d.
-Using the tree diagram, calculate P(R on 1st draw AND B on 2nd draw).
+4. Using the tree diagram, calculate P(R on first draw AND B on second draw).

-e.
-Using the tree diagram, calculate P(R on 2nd draw GIVEN B on 1st draw).
+5. Using the tree diagram, calculate P(R on second draw, GIVEN B on first draw).

-g.
-Using the tree diagram, calculate P(B on the 2nd draw given R on the first draw).
+7. Using the tree diagram, calculate P(B on the second draw, given R on the first draw).

-15. An urn has three red marbles and eight blue marbles in it.
-Draw two marbles, one at a time, this time without replacement, from the urn.
+9. An urn contains three red marbles and eight blue marbles.
+Draw two marbles, one at a time, from the urn, this time without replacement.
 “Without replacement” means that you do not put the first ball back before you select the second marble.
-Following is a tree diagram for this situation.
+Figure 3.34 shows a tree diagram for this situation.
 The branches are labeled with probabilities instead of frequencies.
 The numbers at the ends of the branches are calculated by multiplying the numbers on the two corresponding branches, for example:

 Total = \frac{56+24+24+6}{110} = \frac{110}{110}=1

 NOTE: If you draw a red on the first draw from the three red possibilities, there are two red marbles left to draw on the second draw.
 You do not put back or replace the first marble after you have drawn it.
-You draw without replacement, so that on the second draw there are ten marbles left in the urn.
+You draw without replacement, meaning there are ten marbles left in the urn on the second draw.

 Calculate the following probabilities using the tree diagram.